 And while many of those enhancements may not directly benefit every customer, there’s always the hope that a new release will have tangible benefits for your business.

 But here’s a question: is it really worth paying a fortune to stay in official support for your ERP solution just to get those enhancements?
-And how often do they get released, anyway?
+And how often do they get released anyway?

-Enhancements are Coming (Eventually)
+Enhancements are coming (eventually)

 One of the main reasons why customers choose to pay SAP’s 22% support fees each year is to ensure they receive the latest software versions and functionality updates.
-In their official support documentation, SAP make the following claim:
+In their official support documentation, SAP makes the following claim:

 “During mainstream maintenance for an SAP core application release, SAP’s current practice is to provide one enhancement package or other update per calendar year.”Source: SAP Standard Support Schedule

 If the above claim was accurate, SAP Business Suite 7 core applications (released 2006) should have had 12 or 13 enhancement packs per application by 2019.
 In reality, just eight enhancement packs have been released for ERP, the most recent being in January 2016.

 Comparatively, as of June 2019, only four enhancement packs are available for SAP’s CRM, SCM, and SRM applications respectively.

 But here’s the thing: legally speaking, SAP isn’t doing anything wrong.
 It has never contractually committed to a specific release schedule for enhancement packs.